 Lonely Planet review

-Just west of the city is the 800-year-old Yuda Onsen.
-The area is covered in a rash of hotels and bathing facilities, mostly along a busy main road; it's not a place for tottering between baths in your yukata .
-Still, if you've got a bit of time to kill in Yamaguchi, a soak here isn't a bad way to spend a few hours.
+Just west of Yamaguchi city is the 800-year-old Yuda Onsen.
+The area is covered in a rash of hotels and bathing facilities, mostly along a busy main road, which isn't really a place for tottering between baths in your yukata .
+Still, a soak here is a nice way to spend a few hours.

 Buses run regularly to Yuda Onsen bus stop from Yamaguchi Station (¥190, 10 minutes).
 They drop you on the main strip, Yuda Onsen-dōri, a short walk from the tourist office (just keep walking in the direction of the bus).
-Yuda Onsen Station is one stop on the local train line (¥140).
-From the station, follow the red road for about 1km to get to the busy main T-intersection.
-Turn right for the tourist office.
+Yuda Onsen also has a station, one stop on the local train line from Yamaguchi (¥140).
+From the station, follow the red road for about 1km to get to the busy main T-intersection and turn right for the tourist office.